How to Use AI to Write a Speech (Without Losing Your Voice)

 Developing the Body of Your Speech Using AI

-Iteration is critical at this stage.
-Each pass through the content should reduce complexity rather than add to it.
-AI allows you to quickly explore alternative ways of explaining the same idea, making it easier to choose clarity over volume.
-The end result is a body that feels focused, intentional, and easier to remember and deliver with confidence.
+The discipline is to reduce, not add.
+Each pass through the body should make it simpler, not heavier.
+AI lets you try three ways of explaining the same idea in seconds, which makes it easier to pick clarity over volume.
+The result is a body that is focused, memorable, and easier to deliver under pressure.

 Strengthening Stories and Examples With AI